 As a necessary component of instructional space, classroom libraries are often the center of education.
-When created with purpose, classroom libraries can support every aspect of literacy instruction—from independent and partner reading, to whole group instruction, or guided reading and differentiation.
+When created with purpose, classroom libraries can support every aspect of literacy instruction, including independent and partner reading, whole group instruction, guided reading, and differentiation.

 A well-stocked, high-quality library will generate interest and motivation for reading, support differentiated instruction through better matching of students with texts, and provide the means to the practice necessary to develop reading skills.
 But building your library takes more than books and scheduled reading time.
 For an effective strategy that will benefit both you and your students, don’t forget these four essential components.

 What students are in your class?
 What are your reading goals?
 Select books that address skills that are part of a thematic, cross-curricular alignment, while engaging students at the appropriate reading level and text complexity, and meeting educational standards.
 The Journal of Language and Literacy Education provides several criteria for evaluating a classroom library.
 A few of the criteria include the need for a variety of genres, as well as adequate selections for children who may be reading above or below grade level.
 To start, there should be at least 10 books in the library for each student in the class.